Albania–Hungary relations

 Albania has an embassy in Budapest and Hungary has an embassy and a consular office in Tirana.
 The history of diplomatic relations of Albania and Hungary dates back to 1912, when Albania declared its independence on November 28, 1912.

-The countries are members of the North Atlantic Treaty Organization and the Organization for Security and Co-operation in Europe.
-As a European Union (EU) member, Hungary supports Albania in its euro-integration path.
+The countries are members of the North Atlantic Treaty Organization (NATO), Council of Europe and the Organization for Security and Co-operation in Europe (OSCE).
+As a EU member, Hungary supports the Accession of Albania to the EU.

 History

 Both countries experienced Ottoman rule and in some cases rebelled against it, historically including the alliance between John Hunyadi and Gjergj Kastrioti Skanderbeg.
 In the Great Turkish War, Albanian Catholic leaders Pjetër Bogdani and Toma Raspasani rallied Kosovo Albanian Catholics and Muslims to the pro-Austrian cause.
 After the Great Turkish War, Hungary was absorbed into the Habsburg domain, while Albanian inhabited regions remained part of the Ottoman Empire and experienced a period of economic and societal breakdown, which saw large numbers of Catholics from Kosovo flee to north to arrive in Budapest, and the widespread Islamization due to extremely steep increases in the poll tax by Ottoman authorities as well as instances of forced conversion.
 Albanian Catholicism survived in the mountainous Northwest of Albania with significant aid from Austro-Hungarian clerics.
 Austro-Hungarian funded Catholic schools were the only schools where Albanians were able to study in their native language during Ottoman rule, and as a result many of their students would contribute to the emergence of Albanian nationalism, as did some Hungarian intellectuals such as Franz Nopcsa.